-Commenting on the death of Kunarsih, Mr Suripto said, “certainly this matter will be further investigated.
-But the lack of law enforcement is leading to an increasing number of maid abuse cases.”
+On the death of Kunarsih, Mr Suripto said “certainly this matter will be further investigated.
+But the lack of law enforcement is leading to an increasing number of maid abuse cases”.

-Because most employers keep the employee’s passports, it’s difficult for the foreign workers to prove they are in the country legitimately, while others who have demanded unpaid wages often end up being reported for threatening or assaulting their employers.
+Because most employers keep the employees passports, it’s difficult for the foreign workers to prove they are in the country legitimately.
+Others who have demanded unpaid wages often end up being reported for threatening or assaulting their employers.

-This lack of political commitment was amply demonstrated earlier this month when the Malaysian government refused to sign a declaration aimed at improving the levels of protection provided to foreign migrant workers at the 40th Association of Southeast Asian Nations (Asean) Ministerial Meeting (AMM).
+This lack of political commitment was on show earlier this month when the Malaysian government refused to sign a declaration aimed at improving the levels of protection provided to foreign migrant workers at the 40th Association of Southeast Asian Nations (Asean) Ministerial Meeting (AMM).

-While Asean heads of state had signed the declaration during the leaders’ summit hosted by the Philippines in Cebu last January, the signing of the declaration at the AMM would have elevated it to a more legally binding arrangement.
+While Asean heads of state had agreed to sign the declaration during the leaders’ summit hosted by the Philippines in Cebu last January, the signing of the declaration at the AMM would have elevated it to a more legally binding arrangement.

 It was only last year, after more than four years of intense diplomatic lobbying and pressure by Indonesia, that Malaysia finally passed a law that salaries of Indonesian domestic workers had to be paid into a bank account in their name, and that salaries needed to be banked each month.

-However the new law, which came into effect in June of last year, gives employers a period of up to two years to comply with it. and will not affect Indonesian domestic workers already working in Malaysia.
+However, the new law, which came into effect in June of last year, gives employers a period of up to two years to comply and will not affect Indonesian domestic workers already working in Malaysia.
 Employers will only need to abide by the new arrangements when renewing their employee’s two-year contracts.

-Under the agreement employers will also be required to sign personal contracts with their domestic workers stipulating the wages agreed upon by both parties, and the domestic worker must sign a letter of acceptance before they can start work.
+Under the agreement employers will also be required to sign personal contracts with their domestic workers stipulating the wages agreed upon by both parties.
+Domestic workers will be required to sign a letter of acceptance before they can start work.

 Prior to this agreement the first five months of an Indonesian domestic workers salary was paid to Indonesian agents who claimed it was to cover the costs incurred in sending the domestic worker from Indonesia.